pytask-dev/pytask-julia/README.md

     pass
 ```

-This example will execute the script using to threads.
+This example will execute the script using threads.

 ### Repeating tasks with different scripts or inputs